planetfederal/workshops/workshops/qgis/doc/source/modeller/edit.rst

 Without changing the inputs to our model, we can accomplish this same task by adding additional processes that generate the extra output we'd like.

 #.
+Delete the output of our first attempt at writing a QGIS model.

+#.
 Open the existing model in the editor.

 #.
 Add a **Dissolve** process that takes **Zones** as an input and does not use an attribute, but rather dissolves all borders.
 This will create our areas of interest layer to measure against.